slash-segmentation/CHM/algorithm/ReadMe.txt

 In the model folder, there are also temporary files in folders which can be deleted.
 The only thing that one needs to keep is the many files like MODEL_level#_stage#.mat and param.mat.

-There are parameters that can be adjusted.
-When training, you can select a number of levels and stages of processing.
-The default is 2 stages and 4 levels.
-Increasing these values really time required to perform training, but may increase quuaility of the model.
-When testing, you can set a block size and overlap size.
-The block size should be the same size as the training images during training for efficiency.
-Using an overlap is important so that there are less edges seen by the algorithm, however it does increase the processing time.
-When using blocks, you should use TIFF images which can be nearly twice as fast as PNGs and require less memory.
-When the TIFF image is a multiple of blocksize-2*overlapsize in width and height it needs much less memory (not even enough to store the whole image).

 %================== Filters
 I integrated the following codes in this package:
 1 - HoG features -->http://www.mathworks.com/matlabcentral/fileexchange/33863-histograms-of-oriented-gradients